theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-tablecdc.md

 ### Installation of /THEO/READ_TABLE

-Install the custom function module /THEO/READ_TABLE or Z_THEO_READ_TABLE version >= 2.10, see [Custom function module for Table](./custom-function-module-for-table-extraction#installation-of-theoread_table).
+Install the custom function module /THEO/READ_TABLE, see [Custom function module for Table](./custom-function-module-for-table-extraction#installation-of-theoread_table).

 {: .box-note}
 **Note:** Take a look at the README.pdf in the installation directory (e.g.,`C:\Program Files\[XtractProduct]\ABAP\README.pdf`) before installing any custom function modules.